 - Put all your filling ingredients into a large bowl and mix them up.

 - Put half of the butter in a bowl and melt (we use a microwave to do this but pick whichever method you’re used to).
-There is no set amount of butter really, it’s simply as much as you need but 250g is a rough estimate – don’t worry if you don’t use it all or if you need more.
+There is no set amount of butter really, it’s simply as much as you need but 250g will be plenty.
 The suggestion is to only melt half now because if you’re not a very quick worker (unlikely when working with filo), the butter will turn white (separation) and you will not be able to work with what’s left.
 Keep melting the butter as and when you need it.

 - Whilst the butter is melting, carefully unwrap the filo and lay all the sheets out on a clear surface and cover with a damp towel (which stops it from drying out which makes it more tricky to work with).

 - Choose a tray to bake in.
-We have a large Pyrex dish (the sort you may cook lasagna in – about 21cm x 14cm*).
+We have a large Pyrex dish (the sort you may cook lasagne in – about 30cm x 20cm and around 6/7cm depth*).
 You will need to cover the inside of your chosen dish with a coating of your melted butter from step 3; we do this with a silicon pastry brush otherwise, you risk getting hairs on your pastry if you use the standard basting brush.
 Once you have done this, take a sheet of filo and line the dish with it.
 Then you need to coat the first filo layer with more butter.
 Repeat twice so that you have 3 layers of filo with a final coat of butter on the top layer.

 - Use 1/3 of the filling mixture and spoon this on top of the third filo layer making sure you have an even distribution.

-- You will then need to add 3 more layers of filo following the instructions at step 5, followed by a second layer of filling, as in step 6.
+- You will then need to add 3 more layers of filo following the instructions at step 5, followed by a second layer of filling, as in step 6 (the filo packets have about 7 sheets and so I end up with 2 x 4 layers and 2 x 3 layers – it doesn’t matter in which order you do this).
 Then, a further 3 layers of filo (as per step 5) and the final 1/3 of the filling before finishing off with a final 3 layers of filo.
 Once you reach the top, score the pasty diagonally so you have diamond shapes on the top and then coat with a final thick layer of butter.

 - Put your masterpiece in the oven for 25-30 minutes.